mathjax/MathJax-docs/web/typeset.rst

-to force MathJax to reset the page to the state it was before MathJax processed it, reset the TeX automatic line numbering and labels, and then retypeset the contents of the page from scratch.
+to force MathJax to reset the page to the state it was before MathJax processed it, reset the TeX automatic line numbering and labels, and then re-typeset the contents of the page from scratch.

 .. _load-for-math: